-- Easy provisioning of virtual machine instances into an on-premises cloud by way of a self-service portal. - Infrastructure provisioning that can be confined by workflow-driven policies. - ► Automated configuration of I/O and network resources. - Image management that includes virtual machine image capture, catalog, and deployment. - Easy integration into higher-level cloud automation and orchestration tools. - Federation of an on-premises cloud with OpenStack clouds by way of OpenStack compatible APIs that establish a multi-region cloud. - Manage existed virtual machines that are not created by compute nodes with onboarding feature (z/VM only).
+- Easy provisioning of virtual machine instances into an on-premises cloud by way of a self-service portal. - ► Infrastructure provisioning that can be confined by workflow-driven policies. - Automated configuration of I/O and network resources. - Image management that includes virtual machine image capture, catalog, and deployment. - Easy integration into higher-level cloud automation and orchestration tools. - ► Federation of an on-premises cloud with OpenStack clouds by way of OpenStack compatible APIs that establish a multi-region cloud. - Manage existing virtual machines that are not created by compute nodes with the onboarding feature.

-The IBM Cloud Infrastructure Center architecture on z/VM is shown in Figure 1-3.
+The IBM Cloud Infrastructure Center architecture on z/VM is shown in Figure 1-9.

-Figure 1-3 IBM Cloud Infrastructure Center Architecture on z/VM
+Figure 1-9 IBM Cloud Infrastructure Center Architecture on z/VM

-Consider the following points regarding the IBM Cloud Infrastructure Center Architecture on z/VM that is shown in Figure 1-3 on page 15:
+Consider the following points regarding the IBM Cloud Infrastructure Center Architecture on z/VM that is shown in Figure 1-10:

-- Only one management node must be set up for managing the entire z/VM Cloud infrastructure. - ► For each to-be-managed z/VM, one compute node is required. - The management node can be in the same z/VM instance with one of the compute nodes, but they must be on different Linux virtual machines of that z/VM.
+- Only one management node must be set up for managing the entire z/VM Cloud infrastructure. - ► For each to-be-managed z/VM, one compute node is required. - ► The management node can be in the same z/VM instance with one of the compute nodes, but they must be on different Linux virtual machines of that z/VM.

-Figure 1-4 IBM Cloud Infrastructure Center Architecture on KVM
+Figure 1-10 IBM Cloud Infrastructure Center Architecture on KVM

-Consider the following points regarding the IBM Cloud Infrastructure Center Architecture on KVM that is shown in Figure 1-4:
+Consider the following points regarding the IBM Cloud Infrastructure Center Architecture on KVM that is shown in Figure 1-10:

-- Only one management node must be set up for managing the entire KVM Cloud infrastructure. - ► For each to-be-managed KVM, one compute node is required. - The management node can be on same KVM instance with one of the compute nodes, but it is highly recommend to separate management node and compute node into different LPAR.
+- Only one management node must be set up for managing the entire KVM Cloud infrastructure. - ► For each to-be-managed KVM, one compute node is required.

+► The management node can be on the same KVM instance with one of the compute nodes, but it is highly recommend to separate the management compute nodes into different LPARs.

-Other industry OpenStack-based cloud management solutions can also run on LinuxONE, including (but not limited to) VMware's vRealize Automation product.
+Other industry OpenStack-based cloud management solutions can also manage LinuxONE, including (but not limited to) VMware's vRealize Automation product.

-Red Hat OpenShift on LinuxONE
+Red Hat OpenShift Container Platform on IBM LinuxONE

-As described in 1.4, "Enabling a microservices architecture on LinuxONE" on page 12, IBM announced the availability of Red Hat OpenShift on LinuxONE in 2020, making the integration of applications running on LinuxONE with applications running elsewhere in the cloud much easier.
-OpenShift supports cloud-native applications being built once and deployed anywhere.
-Application developers and operations teams use OpenShift to easily and efficiently manage their container environment.
+As described in section 1.4, "Financial benefits of a migration" on page 13, IBM announced the availability of Red Hat OpenShift Container Platform on IBM LinuxONE in 2020, making the integration of applications running on IBM LinuxONE with applications running elsewhere in the cloud much easier.
+RHOCP supports cloud-native applications being built once and deployed anywhere.
+Application developers and operations teams use Red Hat OpenShift to easily and efficiently manage their container environment.

-The minimum OpenShift architecture consists of five Linux guests (bootstrap, three control nodes, and one worker node) that are deployed on top of IBM z/VM 7.1.
-Customers that use OpenShift on LinuxONE can use the IBM Cloud Infrastructure Center to manage the underlying cluster infrastructure.
+The minimum Red Hat OpenShift architecture consists of five Linux guests (bootstrap, three control nodes, and one worker node) that are deployed on top of IBM z/VM or KVM.
+Customers that use Red Hat OpenShift on IBM LinuxONE can use the IBM Cloud Infrastructure Center to manage the underlying cluster infrastructure or to automatically deploy a cluster.